Here are a few spokespuppet’s tips for working from home!

 If you have young ones who are close to my height stuck at home, you’ll want to make sure they’re doing well too.
 Try to give them some activities to do during the day (rather than simply let them binge-play Fortnite).
 Maybe even use a fishbowl of activities for them to pull from – each one lasting up to an hour (which is the maximum attention span of a typical kid).
 Here are some ideas:

 Being a spokespuppet means that I love people.
 And I know how important it is to remain connected.
-Be open to video chatting and sending jokes to your friends, family, and co-workers throughout the day.
+Try video chatting and sending jokes to your friends, family, and co-workers throughout the day.
 If you find a good article to read or a funny video to watch that makes you think of someone, send it on.
-Even though we have to maintain social distance, we can still build our connections with each other to keep our spirits up.
+Even with a work from home set up, you can stay connected with your co-workers in a fun way!

 Say goodbye to the day!